testillano/h2agent/README.md

 }
 ```

-### POST /admin/v1/server-provisions
+### POST /admin/v1/server-provision [multiple provisions]

-Provision of a set of provisions through an array object (note the plural 's' in the *URI*).
+Provision of a set of provisions through an array object is allowed.
+So, instead of launching *N* provisions separately, you could group them as in the following example:

-For example, you could launch two provisions separately (to `/admin/v1/server-provision`), or do it as a whole, putting them inside an array *json* object:

 ```json
 [